Adversarial Patterns: Building Robust Android Malware Classifiers: Evasion attacks and defenses: Foundation

+Instead of making a model robust, adversarial detection methods use properties of benign and adversarial images to detect adversary samples.

+\textbf{KD+BU \cite{feinman2017detecting}}: Feinman et al. proposed two metrics to perform adversarial detection: Kernel Density (KD) and Bayesian Uncertainty (BU) Estimates.
+KD estimates measure whether a given input sample is far from a class manifold, while BU detects input samples that are near the low-confidence region.
+They learn measures for benign and adversarial samples and fit a logistic regression model that acts as the detector.

+\textbf{Local Intrinsic Dimensionality (LID) \cite{ma2018characterizing}:} Ma et al. propose the use of LID to estimate the space-filling capability of the region surrounding a given input sample.
+This is accomplished by calculating the distance distribution of the sample and its neighboring samples across multiple layers.
+The resulting LID scores are then used to train a logistic regression classifier capable of detecting both benign and adversarial samples.

-While prior defenses involved modification of neural network, Xu et al. \cite{xufeature} propose a detection method by making no changes to an existing model and only modifying the input.
-They reduce the input dimension, offering fewer degrees of freedom to the adversary.
-They apply two feature squeezing methods to test images: reduction of color depth and spatial smoothing of images.
-Both of these methods reduce the pixel (dimension) of an image.
+\textbf{Feature Squeeze \cite{xufeature}:} Xu et al. apply two feature squeezing methods to test images: reduction of color depth and spatial smoothing of images.
 An image is passed through a classifier during testing to generate an output probability vector.
 The same test image is passed through feature squeezing networks and then to the same classifier, producing a probability vector.
-Comparing these two prediction vectors with a $L1$ norm shows how different the predictions are.
-An adversarial test sample produces a significant difference in prediction compared to the unmodified test sample, thus providing the detection result.

-\textbf{Adversarial detection:} Metzen et al. \cite{metzen2016detecting} also propose a detection network for identifying adversarial samples by augmenting the primary classifier with smaller adversarial detector networks.
-The task of this sub-network is to detect adversarial examples from the regular samples for a specific adversary.
-First, they train a classifier on unperturbed samples and then generate the perturbed samples for a specific adversarial attack.
-They augment the training dataset with the corresponding adversarial dataset and train the detector network for classifying the adversarial samples freezing the primary classifier.
-The detector network can be attached at various classifier layers decided on experimental evaluations.
+The difference between those two prediction vectors is compared with thresholds to detect the adversarial sample.